 The cuckoo relies on the hurt the lies cause to effectively end communication and relationships, driving away the students who are loyal to the longtime nest-builder.
 They weaken the bonds that held the original community together so they can replace it with their own.

 Then, once the nest-builder is sufficiently weakened and feeling alienated in the community they created – the cuckoo commits the coup d’etat and drives out the founders, builders, those who did all the hard work to establish the community.
 They become an authority to all parties involved, and become the ruler of the nest.

 Cuckoos don’t build – They take.
 They don’t create – They usurp.

 They aren’t creative – They are criminal.

-In fact, looking into the backgrounds of cuckoos you will find a history of multiple run-ins with the law: tax fraud, shoplifting, drug possession, multiple drunken driving indictments.
-They also had histories involving multiple bankruptcies, tax liens, bad credit, and general financial irresponsibility.
+Cuckoos may often have a history of run-ins with the law, such as tax fraud, shoplifting, drug possession, and drunk driving arrests.
+They may also have histories involving bankruptcies, tax liens, bad credit, and general financial irresponsibility.